Take-Two CEO Strauss Zelnick interview — Not every game has to last 100 hours

 Zelnick: I think entry barriers are going up, but I’m not sure anyone, including ourselves, believes that every big release has to have a massive team or have more than 100 hours of gameplay.
 There’s room for any number of different games, from casual smartphone games all the way to Grand Theft Auto, and plenty in between.
 The commonality that’s required is enormous attention to quality.
 Quality means something different a smartphone title than it does a free-to-play PC game in China, and that’s different from a huge triple-A action release for consoles, and that’s different than a free-to-play mid-core game.

-GamesBeat: When I was talking to different people about that, there was one person who said that Rockstar took the approach of trying to develop a procedural world, a procedural game, and decided that didn’t really work.
+GamesBeat: When I was talking to different people about that, there was one person who said that Rockstar took the approach of trying to develop a procedural world [in one part of the game, according to Rockstar], and decided that didn’t really work.
 They went back to a more structured, narrative-driven game.
 That’s a huge experiment to run.
 It reflects something that probably no other game developer would try to do.
 They went down a long path, tore it up, and went back.
 Does that make you pull your hair out?

 Zelnick: Nothing makes me pull my hair out.